onyxmueller/amazing-tech-specs/templates/tech-spec-template.md

 This will most likely be the longest and most in-depth section of the spec.

-## Data

-This section will define any data related needs and how to access them.

 ## Debug/Testing

 List any information and controls that would be useful to have in the Debug Menu.